Link building image

 Don’t use AI

-A short while ago on LinkedIn, I read a post from a frustrated content writer.
+A year or so on LinkedIn, I read a post from a frustrated content writer.

 They’d submitted a request on HARO, which someone had responded to.
 They used the quote in the article they were creating, and all was right with the world.